Boston United F.C.: History

 Because of the relegation Boston were originally scheduled to play the 2007–08 season in the Conference National but this position was immediately placed in doubt after the club's chairman Jim Rodwell entered Boston into a Company Voluntary Arrangement late in their last game so that 10 points would then be deducted in the 2006–07 season instead of the 2007–08 season.
 Although this meant that Boston started the 2007–08 season without a points penalty FA rules dictated that they be demoted two divisions as a result of HM Revenue & Customs placing a restriction into the CVA of Boston not being allowed to pay football creditors 100% of what they were owed.
 They therefore played the 2007–08 season in the Conference North division, two steps below the Football League.
 This would be United's first season under the new ownership of David Newton and Neil Kempster, who took control of the club over from ex-Chairman Jim Rodwell.

 Despite finishing the 2007–08 campaign in 10th place under the guidance of Tommy Taylor, United were still in administration by May 2008.
 This meant they were relegated again to the Northern Premier League Premier Division for the 2008–09 season.
 Despite coming out of administration just before the start of the new season, Boston failed to have this decision overturned.
 They finished the league campaign in 16th position.
 A much more favourable campaign the following season saw the Pilgrims finish 3rd in the league where they won the play-offs, beating Bradford Park Avenue in the final thanks to an Anthony Church extra time winner to earn promotion back to the Conference North.

+Chart of table positions of Boston United in the Football League since becoming a founder member of the Alliance Premier League for the 1979-80 season.